biscuit-js/biscuit-store/README.md

 ### Description

-Biscuit allows you to create javascript applications with predictable state containers, and also provides an extensive set of tools for working with them.
+Biscuit allows you to organize predictable state containers in your javascript applications and easily manage them with an extensive set of tools.
+Intuitive patterns of this library will allow you not to spend on the organization of complex logistics, and will focus on the business logic of your project.
-With this library, you can easily create applications with a convenient centralized state system, update components, and get a positive development experience.

-The main goal of the biscuit-store is to provide the developer with the most flexible functionality, while promoting compliance with the basic architectural principles of programming.
+The approach to creating containers in a biscuit is simple and can be described using the example of [creating a duck](https://github.com/biscuit-js/biscuit-store/blob/HEAD/docs/DUCK_PRINCIPLE.md):
+1. Create a duck;
+2. Show the duck she it is a duck, because it can swim, fly and quack;
+3. Teach the duck to swim, fly and quack.

 **Advantages:**
 - Flexible architecture